AidosKuneen/whitepaper/README.md

 # Aidos Kuneen Whitepaper

 ADK whitepaper is a draft and not released yet, and subject to change.
-Please remember that it could be drastically changed.
+It could be drastically changed.

 ## License